OctopusDeploy/docs/docs/getting-started/best-practices/worker-configuration.md

 The built-in worker and [dynamic workers](/docs/infrastructure/workers/dynamic-worker-pools.md) were created to help get you started.
 Using them at scale will quickly expose their flaws.

 - The built-in worker will run under the same account as the Octopus Deploy service.
 By default, that is `Local System`.
 You can change it to run under a different account, but it can only run under one account.
+You cannot change that account during a deployment or runbook run.
 - The built-in worker may or may not be in the same data center as your deployment targets.
 You could experience some significant latency.
 - Dynamic workers and built-in workers are limited to the software installed on the host servers.
+This includes specific software.
+Upgrading to a newer version results in a "big bang" change in your CI/CD pipeline which increases risk.
 - The IP address assigned to dynamic workers will change at least once an hour and at most once every 72 hours.
 - Dynamic workers are assigned to an entire instance, not just a space.
 We have seen cases where a deployment blocks on one space blocks a deployment on another space because they both used the same dynamic worker.